Paul Dickov

-Paul Dickov (born 1 November 1972) is a Scottish football manager, former professional footballer and television pundit.
+Paul Dickov (born 1 November 1972) is a Scottish former professional football manager and player who works as a television pundit for Manchester City TV.

-Dickov played as a forward from 1990 to 2011, starting his career with Arsenal, where he won the UEFA Cup Winners Cup in 1994, but often struggled to hold a place in the first team and spent time on loan with Luton Town and Brighton & Hove Albion before moving to Manchester City in 1996 who were then in Division One.
+Dickov played as a forward from 1990 to 2011, starting his career with Arsenal.
+He won the UEFA Cup Winners' Cup in 1994 with Arsenal, but struggled to hold a place in the first team and spent time on loan with Luton Town and Brighton & Hove Albion before moving to Manchester City in 1996.
 Over six seasons at the club, Dickov experienced two promotions and two relegations, playing in three different divisions.
 Dickov left in 2002 to join Leicester City, where he stayed for two seasons and, in 2004, he signed for Blackburn Rovers, and was part of the team which qualified for the UEFA Cup in 2005–06.
 Upon the expiry of his Blackburn contract in 2006, he rejoined Manchester City and later went on to play for Crystal Palace, Blackpool, Leicester City again, Derby County, and Leeds United.

-In 2000, he made his debut for Scotland, against San Marino.
+Dickov made his full international debut for Scotland in 2000.
 In total he represented his country ten times, scoring one goal.

-In 2010 he became manager of Oldham Athletic before taking over at Doncaster Rovers in 2013.
+In June 2010 he became manager of Oldham Athletic, a position he held until February 2013.
+He was then manager of Doncaster Rovers from May 2013 to September 2015.

 Club career

 Arsenal

-Born in Livingston, West Lothian, Dickov started playing football around the age of nine years playing for his local under-11 team Livingston United.
-Dickov continued to play for Livingston United each year and when he played in under-13 this is when he caught the eye of Arsenal Scout Malcolm McGregor.
-Dickov joined the youth ranks of Arsenal in 1989, before being promoted to the first team in 1990.
-Under George Graham chances were limited for Dickov as he struggled to break into the Arsenal team who were rich in talent with players such as Ian Wright.
-He was on the bench as the club won the UEFA Cup Winners' Cup in 1994,and beforehand he had been a member of Arsenal's squad during the first season of the Premier League.
-Whilst at Highbury he spent loan spells at both Luton Town and Brighton & Hove Albion.
-He left Arsenal in 1996 having made 26 appearances in all competitions, scoring seven goals.
+Born in Livingston, West Lothian, Dickov joined the youth ranks of Arsenal in 1989, after playing for Scotland in the under-16 World Championship.
+First team chances were limited for Dickov under the management of George Graham, as he struggled to break into the Arsenal team who were rich in attacking talent.
+He was a member of Arsenal's squad during the first season of the Premier League, making his first team debut against Southampton on 20 March 1993 and scoring in end-of-season games against Crystal Palace and Tottenham.
+He then had loan spells at both Luton Town and Brighton & Hove Albion during the 1993–94 season, and was on the bench as Arsenal won the UEFA Cup Winners' Cup in 1994.
+Dickov left Arsenal to join Manchester City in 1996.